Skip to content

 What We Found

-34+ experiments across two phases, plus GPU energy validation.
+36 experiments across three phases, plus GPU energy validation.
 The full ranked results are in the Practitioner's Field Guide.

 Phase 1 (16 experiments): Started with a broken SGD baseline (LR=0.5, stuck at 54%).
 Fixed hyperparameters to solve it in 0.12s.
-Optimized memory access patterns (ARD) within the SGD framework, hitting a ceiling at ~10% improvement because one tensor (W1) dominates 75% of all float reads.
+Optimized data movement within the SGD framework, hitting a ceiling because one tensor (W1) dominates 75% of all float reads.
 Pivoted to new algorithms.

 Phase 2 (17 experiments): Tested algebraic, information-theoretic, local learning, hardware-aware, and alternative approaches in parallel: